docker/docs/content/guides/frameworks/laravel/common-questions.md

 ### 1. Why should I use Docker Compose for Laravel?

-Docker Compose is an effective tool for managing multi-container environments, particularly in development due to its simplicity.
+Docker Compose is a powerful tool for managing multi-container environments, particularly in development due to its simplicity.
 With Docker Compose, you can define and connect all necessary services for Laravel, such as PHP, Nginx, and databases, in a single configuration (`compose.yaml`).
 This setup ensures consistency across development, testing, and production environments, streamlining onboarding and reducing discrepancies between local and server setups.

 While Docker Compose is a great choice for development, tools like **Docker Swarm** or **Kubernetes** offer advanced scaling and orchestration features, which may be beneficial for complex production deployments.

 ### 2. How do I debug my Laravel application with Docker Compose?

-To debug your Laravel application in a Docker environment, you can use **Xdebug**.
+To debug your Laravel application in a Docker environment, use **Xdebug**.
 In the development setup, Xdebug is installed in the `php-fpm` container to enable debugging.
-Make sure to enable Xdebug in your `compose.yaml` file by setting the environment variable `XDEBUG_ENABLED=true` and configuring your IDE (e.g., Visual Studio Code or PHPStorm) to connect to the remote container for debugging.
+Ensure Xdebug is enabled in your `compose.yaml` file by setting the environment variable `XDEBUG_ENABLED=true` and configuring your IDE (e.g., Visual Studio Code or PHPStorm) to connect to the remote container for debugging.

 ### 3. Can I use Docker Compose with databases other than PostgreSQL?

-Yes, Docker Compose allows you to use various database services with Laravel.
-In the provided examples, we use PostgreSQL, but you can easily substitute **MySQL**, **MariaDB**, or even **SQLite**.
-Simply update the `compose.yaml` file to specify the required Docker image, and update your `.env` file to reflect the new database configuration.
+Yes, Docker Compose supports various database services for Laravel.
+While PostgreSQL is used in the examples, you can easily substitute **MySQL**, **MariaDB**, or even **SQLite**.
+Update the `compose.yaml` file to specify the required Docker image and adjust your `.env` file to reflect the new database configuration.

 ### 4. How can I persist data in development and production?